Locally Robust Semiparametric Estimation: Introduction

-LR moments reduce that smoothing bias that results from first step nonparametric estimation relative to original moment conditions.
-There are other sources of bias arising from nonlinearity of moment conditions in the first step and the empirical distribution.
-Cattaneo and Jansson (2017) and Cattaneo, Jansson, and Ma (2017) give useful bootstrap and jackknife methods that reduce nonlinearity bias.
+There are other sources of bias arising from nonlinearity of moment conditions in the first step.
+Cattaneo and Jansson (2018) and Cattaneo, Jansson, and Ma (2018) give useful bootstrap and jackknife methods that reduce nonlinearity bias.
 Newey and Robins (2017) show that one can also remove this bias by cross fitting in some settings.
-We allow for cross-fitting in this paper.
+We use cross-fitting in this paper.

-Section 2 describes the general construction of LR moment functions for semiparametric GMM.
-Section 3 gives LR moment conditions for dynamic discrete choice.
-Section 4 shows how to estimate the first step influence adjustment.
-Section 5 gives novel classes of DR moment functions and characterizes double robustness.
-Section 6 gives an orthogonal instrument construction of LR moments based on conditional moment restrictions.
-Section 7 provides simple and general asymptotic theory for LR estimators.